sys20651/webpack-boilerplate/README.md

     -   `npm run run lint:js`: Lints JS with ESLint.
     -   `npm run lint:styles`: Lints SCSS stylesheets with stylelint.
     -   `npm run lint:html`: Lints HTML for a11y issues using pa11y.

-## Continuous Integration

-This boilerplate contains integration with [Travis CI](https://travis-ci.org/).
-The build system runs all linting scripts and deploys to GitHub pages upon push to the `master` branch.
-However, note that this deployment flow only works for Project Pages, as User and Organization pages [only support the master branch flow](https://help.github.com/articles/user-organization-and-project-pages/).

-For more information on how to set up alternative deployment processes, check out the [Travis CI documentation on deployment](https://docs.travis-ci.com/user/deployment).
-The service can deploy to dozens of cloud providers, including Heroku, AWS, and Firebase.